zatech/meta/slackbot-guysgals-responses.md

 I think you might mean *folk* instead of "gals" :simple_smile:
 I think you might mean *fellow humans* instead of "gals" :simple_smile:
 Have you considered a more gender-neutral pronoun like *team*?
 Have you considered using a different pronoun instead of *gals*?
-Because many here (including me) aren't gals?
+Because many in the community (including me) aren't gals?
+Some people in the community find "gals" alienating, why not try "lovely humans"?